-Donald Trump has offered Mike Pompeo of Kansas the job as CIA director and will have to follow in the footsteps of John Brennan.
-Pompeo, who has called Obamacare a “train wreck” and came into Congress during the Tea Party wave in 2011, has accepted the job.
+Donald Trump picked Mike Pompeo of Kansas for the job as CIA director and will have to follow in the footsteps of John Brennan.
+On January 23, the Senate voted to confirm Pompeo as the new chief of the Central Intelligence Agency.

 Pompeo was born in Orange, California, but lives in Wichita, Kansas and represents Kansas’ 4th Congressional District.
-The 52-year-old Harvard Law School graduate was elected into office in 2010.
+The 52-year-old Harvard Law School graduate was elected into office in 2010, as part of the Tea Party wave.
 Since then, he has been critical of the Obama Administration and supported the National Security Agency’s surveillance programs.
+Pompeo has also called Obamacare a “train wreck.”

-The Republican has issued a statement, confirming his appointment.
+The Republican issued a statement, confirming his appointment.

 “I am honored and humbled to accept the President-elect’s nomination to lead the Central Intelligence Agency,” he wrote.
 “This was a difficult decision.
 I have genuinely loved representing the people of Kansas in Congress—working to make our community stronger and more prosperous.
 But ultimately the opportunity to lead the world’s finest intelligence warriors, who labor tirelessly to keep this nation and Kansas safe, is a call to service I cannot ignore.”